// framework

 TTC stands for Time, Trust and Cooperation.
 The framework argues that resilience is not an average of strengths, but the product of three correction capacities.
 A system fails when it cannot see, believe and correct in time.

 Detection speed.
-The distance between a weak signal appearing and the organization actually treating it as one.
+The distance between a weak signal appearing and the organisation actually treating it as one.

 Not the trust of posters and offsites.
 The trust that lets a junior contradict a senior, and that rests on visible evidence rather than verbal reassurance.